-Ma 105

-Trigonometry

-Fall, 2020, Syllabus and Assignment Schedule
+Ma 105 Trigonometry Fall, 2023, Syllabus and Assignment Schedule

-Instructor: Dr. Kathy D. Pilger Email: Kpilger@bju.edu Office AI 55 Telephone: 8035 Office Hours: 10 am daily via Teams others by Credit/Load: 3/3 appointment
+Instructor: Dr. Kathy D. Pilger Email: Kpilger@bju.edu

+Office Al 55 Telephone: 8035 Office Hours: 2 pm daily others by appointment Credit/Load: 3/3

 I welcome you to contact me outside of class, especially if you are having any difficulty with your classwork.
 Email is the best way to contact me or talk to me before or after class.